-GNUR 518 Advanced Practice in the Care of Families (3)
+GNUR 505 - Advanced Practice in the Care of Families (2) –OR–

-NURS 446 Nursing Leadership & Patient-Centered Care III (3)
+NURS 446 - Nursing Leadership & Patient-Centered Care III, and lab (3)

-You may petition to take courses in the graduate program after all NURS 300-level undergraduate courses have been completed by submitting the following:
+You may petition to take courses in the graduate program after all NURS 300-level undergraduate courses have been completed.